 Employers of previous graduates of the programme include; Accenture, AIB Capital Markets, Aldi, Amazon, Bank of Ireland, Diageo, Dell, Deloitte, Enterprise Ireland (New York), Google, IDA Ireland, Jumeirah Hotels, Mercer Consulting, Oracle, Qualtrics, Cambridge University (PhD), University of Galway and University of Limerick.

-New - Option of Internship Opportunity
+Option of Internship Opportunity

 - The internship for students completing an MSc SIPM can be in any area of business with the proviso that the internship contains an element of exposure to human resources.
 It is envisaged that the broad nature of the MSc SIPM will equip students to apply for a variety of positions.